Don’t pretend you didn’t google Marianne Williamson last night

 She was also the top searched in every state, except Montana, where residents found the need to google debate newcomer Steve Bullock who, it turns out, is their governor.

-This isn’t the first taste of search-result victory for the writer, and inspirer of crystal ball emojis.
+This isn’t the first taste of search-result victory for the writer and inspirer of crystal ball emojis.
 Williamson also emerged as the most searched during the closing statements at the first round of debates, during which much of America was first introduced to Williamson and her promise to “harness love for political purposes.”

 This time around, Williamson continued to spurn “wonkish policy” in favor of love-conquers-evil mantras.
-One area where this seemed to be effective was in the segment about race relations, during which Williamson spoke the most, and communicated her stance on $500 billion in debt payment for slavery reparations.
+One area where this seemed to be effective was in the segment about race relations, during which Williamson spoke the most and communicated her stance on $500 billion in debt payment for slavery reparations.
 “I believe that anything less than $100 billion is an insult,” she said.
 “So many Americans realize there is an injustice that continues to form a toxicity underneath the surface.”

 Many viewers still lambasted her as a kook with a shaky grasp of scientific concepts, while others more seriously formed a comparison between her and the sitting president, broad-stroking them both as celebrities without policy substance who propel to the top because of their screwball intrigue and promise to “shake things up.”

 But it’s fair to say that while Trump’s strategy (and entire life philosophy) is to fire ugly barbs at opponents, an NBC News graphic showed that Williamson is staying out of the wrestling mud pit.
-She remained un-attacked during last night’s debate, and was the only candidate to not attack a rival.
+She remained unattacked during last night’s debate and was the only candidate to not attack a rival.

 There were 30 attacks in the first 30 minutes of the second #DemDebate https://t.co/JzuYheNy7P pic.twitter.com/XmtYJ5AzjP